built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-customize-dock.md

 }
 ```

 To launch a custom action you instead specify its `id`, and the `customData` specific to that action.
-For more information on custom actions see [How to add custom actions](./how-to-add-custom-actions-for-menus-and-buttons.md).
+For more information on custom actions see [How To Add Custom Actions for Menus And Buttons](./how-to-add-custom-actions-for-menus-and-buttons.md).

 ```json
 "dockProvider": {